RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Mini editor after cropping PDF only used top half of the screen.
+* Fix bug: Mini editor after cropping PDF only used top half of the screen.
+* Add "copy to clipboard" button to error screen.

 ## Plans/TODO